-Speaking Listening 20 marks) d be arrived at.
-Band 1 9-10 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
+Speaking Spe - Discussion (20 marks) listening) should be arrived at.
+Listening and 1 -10 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
 Employs a wide range of language devices (e.g. tone, irony, emphasis) accurately and sometimes eloquently.
-Band 1 9-10 marks Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation.
-3and 2 7-8 marks Subject matter is organised and expressed competently; attempts to speak on equal terms with the listener but with a varying degree of success.
+Band 1 9-10 marks Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation. and 2 -8 marks Subject matter is organised and expressed competently; attempts to speak on equal terms with the listener but with a varying degree of success.
 Employs a good range of language devices (e.g. tone, irony, emphasis) soundly.
-Band 2 7-8 marks Responds appropriately and in some detail to questions and prompts; deals appropriately with most of the changes in direction of the conversation. and 3 -6 marks Deals with the subject matter adequately; the listener is generally but not always prominent.
+Band 2 7-8 marks Responds appropriately and in some detail to questions and prompts; deals appropriately with most of the changes in direction of the conversation. nd 3 6 marks Deals with the subject matter adequately; the listener is generally but not always prominent.
 Language devices (e.g. tone, irony, emphasis) are used safely and appropriately.
-Band 3 5-6 marks Responds to questions adequately but deals less effectively with prompts; changes in the direction of the conversation are occasionally dealt with. and 4 -4 marks There is evidence of some linking together of ideas relating to the subject matter but it is inconsistent; accepts that the listener is in full control of the conversation.
+Band 3 5-6 marks Responds to questions adequately but deals less effectively with prompts; changes in the direction of the conversation are occasionally dealt with. nd 4 · marks There is evidence of some linking together of ideas relating to the subject matter but it is inconsistent; accepts that the listener is in full control of the conversation.
 Limited use of language devices (e.g. tone, irony, emphasis) with some inaccuracy.
-Band 4 3-4 marks Provides limited response to the questions and struggles to develop prompts; tends to maintain the direction of the conversation. and 5 -2 marks Simple facts and ideas are expressed with generally unsuccessful attempts at organisation; is barely capable of engaging in a two-way conversation.
+Band 4 3-4 marks Provides limited response to the questions and struggles to develop prompts; tends to maintain the direction of the conversation. nd 5 ! marks Simple facts and ideas are expressed with generally unsuccessful attempts at organisation; is barely capable of engaging in a two-way conversation.
 Not able to use language devices (e.g. tone, irony, emphasis) or devices used with serious error.
-Band 5 1-2 marks Responds simply or is unable to respond to questions or prompts; cannot recognise changes in the direction of the conversation. and 6 marks Does not meet the above criteria.
+Band 5 1-2 marks Responds simply or is unable to respond to questions or prompts; cannot recognise changes in the direction of the conversation. nd 6 narks Does not meet the above criteria.
 Band 6 0 marks Does not meet the above criteria.